wokwi/wokwi-docs/docs/parts/wokwi-lcd1602.md

 | i2c-address | I2C address (I2C configuration)    | "0x27"        |
 | color       | The color of the text              | "black"       |
 | background  | The color of the backlight         | "green"       |

-### Defining a keyboard shortcut

-You can use the "key" attribute to define a keyboard key that will control the button.
-The key is only active when the simulation is running and the diagram has focus.

-For example, suppose you defined "key" to "Q".
-Then, when you run the simulation, pressing _Q_ in the keyboard will press the push button.
-The button will be kept in pressed state as long as you keep pressing _Q_, and once you release the key, the button will also be released.

-You can define any alphanumerical keyboard shortcut (so English letters and numbers), and for letters, the value of "key" is case insensitive (so "q" and "Q" mean the same).

-You can also target some special keys, such as "Escape", "ArrowUp", "F8", " " (space), or "PageDown", but some keys could be blocked by the browser (e.g. "F5" that refreshes the page).
-The full list of key names can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values).
-Note the the special key names are case sensitive - so "Escape" will work, "escape" won't.

 ### Examples

 | Result                                                                | Attrs                                        |